01 of 12

 07 of 12

-Test Fit the Circular Skirt Fabric on the Doll
+Test Fit the Skirt on the Doll

 Set the pattern or nap (the direction the fibers run on fabrics like velvet) so the pattern or nap lines up with one of the fold lines on your pattern.
 You want the nap or pattern to go straight down the front of the skirt.